Second Epistle of Peter: Authorship and date

 The date of composition has proven to be difficult to determine.
 Taken literally, it would have been written around AD 64–68, as Christian tradition holds Peter was martyred in the 60s by Nero, and also because Peter references his approaching death in ("since I know that the putting off of my body will be soon, as our Lord Jesus Christ made clear to me").

 The questions of authorship and date are closely related.
 Scholars consider the epistle to have been written anywhere between c.
-AD 60–150, with "some reason to favour" a date between 80 and 90.
+AD 60–150, with "some reason to favour" a date between 80 and 90, while general critical views date it to within the 2nd century.
 Dates suggested by various authors include: